Learn About Philadelphia Area Great Careers Group

 It is important to connect with people and engage in networking.

-Join Business Executives Networking Group (BENG) meetings if you are in mid to senior level management or C-suite or in a multi-disciplined role that also includes CEOs, CFOs, COOs, CMOs, CIOs, CHROs, or any other CXO position.
+Join Business Executives Networking Group (BENG) meetings if you are in mid to senior-level management or C-suite or in a multi-disciplined role that also includes CEOs, CFOs, COOs, CMOs, CIOs, CHROs, or any other CXO position.
 Membership requires a review and approval of an application.

-In-person meetings for both divisions may be supplemented with special meetings, workshops, and online events, as noted on the events calendar under the events tab on our website.
+See the events calendar under the events tab on our website.

 When you attend meetings, ensure you follow up on leads and advice you received.
 Stay in touch between meetings.
 Build stronger relationships with those you have met and meet new people to initiate new connections.